Overview of Home Assistant capabilities

 - Open the web UI and follow the onboarding wizard.

-- Install any add‑ons you need: Samba for backups, MQTT broker if you use MQTT devices, and MariaDB if you want faster database performance.
+- Install the add-ons you need: Samba for backups, MQTT broker if you use MQTT devices, and MariaDB if you want faster database performance.

 - Configure integrations from the Integrations page.
-Authenticate cloud services where required.
+Log in to cloud services where needed.

-Keep the configuration UI for most changes.
-Use YAML only when the UI cannot express the logic you need.
+Keep most changes in the UI.
+Use YAML only when the UI cannot handle the logic you want.

 Adding devices to Home Assistant